International standard: International organizations

 One of the most well established international standardization organizations is the International Telecommunication Union (ITU), a specialized agency of the United Nations which was founded on 17 May 1865 as the International Telegraph Union.
 The ITU was initially focused on the standardization of telegraph signals, and later evolved to include telephony, radio and satellite communications, and other information and communication technology.

 By the mid to late 19th century, efforts were being made to standardize electrical measurement.
 An important figure was R. E. B. Crompton, who became concerned by the large range of different standards and systems used by electrical engineering companies and scientists in the early 20th century.
 Many companies had entered the market in the 1890s and all chose their own settings for voltage, frequency, current and even the symbols used on circuit diagrams.
 Adjacent buildings would have totally incompatible electrical systems simply because they had been fitted out by different companies.
 Crompton could see the lack of efficiency in this system and began to consider proposals for an international standard for electric engineering.

 In 1904, Crompton represented Britain at the Louisiana Purchase Exposition in St. Louis as part of a delegation by the Institute of Electrical Engineers.
 He presented a paper on standardisation, which was so well received that he was asked to look into the formation of a commission to oversee the process.
 By 1906, his work was complete and he drew up a permanent constitution for the first international standards organization, the International Electrotechnical Commission (IEC).
 The body held its first meeting that year in London, with representatives from 14 countries.
 In honour of his contribution to electrical standardisation, Lord Kelvin was elected as the body's first President.

 The International Federation of the National Standardizing Associations (ISA) was founded in 1926 with a broader remit to enhance international cooperation for all technical standards and specifications.
 The body was suspended in 1942 during World War II.

 After the war, ISA was approached by the recently formed United Nations Standards Coordinating Committee (UNSCC) with a proposal to form a new global standards body.
 In October 1946, ISA and UNSCC delegates from 25 countries met in London and agreed to join forces to create the International Organization for Standardization (ISO); the organization officially began operations in February 1947.

 Global standards

-Global standards are standards that are designed with the entire world in mind, but unlike international standards, are not developed in international organizations (intergovernmental organizations), but rather in private entities, like NGOs.
+Global standards are also referred to as industry or private standards, which are designed and developed with the entire world in mind.
+Unlike international standards, these standards are not developed in international organizations or standards setting organizations (SSO) which follow a consensus process.
+Instead, these standards are developed by private sector entities, like NGOs and for-profit organizations, often without transparency, openness, or consensus considerations.